New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

 In this section, we will construct the Elduque and Cunha Lie superalgebra $\g(1, 6)$.
-This is a contragredient Lie superalgebra of superdimension $(21|14)$ with a Cartan matrix and parity set:
+This is a simple contragredient Lie superalgebra of superdimension $(21|14)$ with a Cartan matrix of full rank and parity set:

-The even part of $\g(1, 6)$ is $\mathfrak{sp}_6$ and the odd part is the fundamental representation $L(\omega_3)$.
-Applying our main theorem, we consider the Lie algebra with Cartan matrix
+The even part of $\g(1, 6)$ is $\mathfrak{sp}_6$, and the odd part is its $14$-dimensional simple module $L(\omega_3)$.
+To apply our main theorem, we consider the Lie algebra with Cartan matrix

-This is the Cartan matrix of the $52$-dimensional simple Lie algebra $\ff$.
+This is the full-rank Cartan matrix of the $52$-dimensional simple Lie algebra $\ff$.
 The Lie algebra $\ff$ has the following Dynkin diagram, labeled in accordance with the Cartan matrix:

-$\ff$ can be realized as an object in $\Rep \bal_3$ with respect to the adjoint action of $e_4$ and decomposes as $21J_1 \oplus 14 J_2 \oplus J_3$, which can be checked using the software $SuperLie$.
+The Lie algebra $\ff$ can be realized as an object in $\Rep \bal_3$ with respect to the adjoint action of $e_4$ and decomposes as $21J_1 \oplus 14 J_2 \oplus J_3$, which can be checked using the software $SuperLie$.
 Therefore, comparing dimensions, by Theorem \ref{maint}, we have:

-\begin{thm} The semisimplification of $\ff$ as an object in $\Rep \bal_3$ under the adjoint action of $e_4$ is $\g(1, 6)$. \end{thm}
+\begin{cor} The semisimplification of $\ff$ as an object in $\Rep \bal_3$ under the adjoint action of $e_4$ is $\g(1, 6)$. \end{cor}